dahead/stasigen/README.md

 Occasionally I have some screenshots laying around which I want to combine with the notes.
 So I could either use something like Microsoft Word (no thanks) or a Website editor like "nvu", "Dreamweaver" or alike.
 But these seem to big for the task and I like it simple - so I created stasigen.

 With stasigen you can create a folder structure without any limitations, place your Markdown files, put some images here and there.
-To link files with images stasigen uses variables which get replaced with some values.
+To link files with images stasigen uses its own "commands" which get replaced with some values.

 ### Example: